 Admissions Requirements:

-• Statement of purpose aligning with family education goals
+- Statement of purpose aligned with family education goals

-Minnesota State University, Mankato delivers a wide range of online master’s programs tailored for working professionals.
-Students can advance their careers in areas like business, healthcare, education, and more through flexible online coursework.
+Minnesota State University, Mankato delivers a wide range of career-focused online master’s programs designed for working professionals.
+Popular areas of study include business, healthcare, education, and criminal justice.

 Highlighted Program: Master of Accounting (MAcc)